0xGingi/kagi-discord-bot/README.md

 1. `/fastgpt` - Query the Kagi FastGPT API for AI-powered answers
 2. `/websearch` - Search for non-commercial web content using the Kagi Web Enrichment API
 3. `/newssearch` - Search for non-commercial news content using the Kagi News Enrichment API
-4. `/summarize` - Summarize URLs or text using the Kagi Universal Summarizer API
+4. `/summarize` - Summarize URLs, text, or channel conversations using the Kagi Universal Summarizer API

 ## Prerequisites